dmccreary/graph-data-modeling-course/docs/glossary.md

 #### Code Quality

-**Code Quality** uses graph-based models to evaluate and improve the structure, readability, and performance of code.
+Using graph-based models to evaluate and improve the structure, readability, and performance of code.

 **Example:** We can analyze a code quality graph to identify modules with high cyclomatic complexity.

 #### Concept Dependency

-A **Concept Dependency** represents a prerequisite relationship where one concept must be understood before another.
+A prerequisite relationship where one concept depends on other concepts.

 **Example:** We can create a dependency graph showing that "Basic Math" must precede "Calculus."